cf-convention/cf-conventions/.github/CONTRIBUTING.md

 made through the [cf-trac](https://cf-trac.llnl.gov/trac/) infrastructure.
-[Procedures for using trac](http://cfconventions.org/rules.html) are not covered here and it is expected that the trac system will be deprecated once the community is comfortable using github for the purpose.
+[Procedures for using trac](http://cfconventions.org/rules.html) are not covered here and it is expected that the trac system will be deprecated once the community is comfortable using github for this purpose.

 ## General Guidelines